troglobit/finit/doc/plugins.md

 * `HOOK_SHUTDOWN`, `hook/sys/shutdown`: Called at shutdown/reboot, right
   before all services are sent `SIGTERM`

+* `HOOK_SVC_DN`, `hook/svc/down`: In shutdown/reboot, all services and
+  non-reserved processes have been killed.  **Note:** only hook scripts can run here!

+* `HOOK_SYSTEM_DN`, `hook/sys/down`: In shutdown/reboot, called after
+  all non-reserved file systems have been unmounted, just before Finit tells the kernel to reboot or shut down.  **Note:** only hook scripts can run here!

 Plugins like `tty.so` extend finit by acting on events, they are called I/O plugins and are called from the finit main loop when `poll()`